17th Century (late Ming), original lacquer over core wood, original hardware, Shanxi

 35¾” h.
 30¾” h.
 17½” d.

-(Put side-by side with a piece of marble or granite on the top to tie them together, this pair would make a marvelous long credenza, which is very hard to find today.)
+From the way it was constructed and decorated, this pair of Ming chests was made for an elite family.
+The patina is excellent.
+Furniture with toned-down faded paintings often blend better with contemporary decoration.
+Put side-by side with a piece of marble or granite on the top to tie them together, this pair would make a marvelous long credenza.